• Skip to primary navigation

 How does the Warranty Process work?

-More than 90% of initial after sales inquiries are not related to a Turbocharger defect.
+More than 90% of initial after sales inquiries are not related to a Turbocharger or product-related defect or fault.

-The warranty case then holds all information related to the case at hand.
+The warranty case then holds all information related to that inquiry, and is presented in a time-stamped, chronologically ordered email file.

 Turbocharger faults are complex and hard to diagnose.

-Or we may determine the fault is unable to be solved within the system, and require the Turbocharger sent back for internal inspection.
+Or we may determine the fault is unable to be solved within the Triage system, and require the Turbocharger / parts be sent back for internal inspection followed by a written report on findings.

-This can save time and money, especially where the issue is rectified in-situ, and does not require un-installing or re-installing components.
+Generally, the process saves time and money, especially where the issue is rectified in-situ, and does not require removal or re-installation of components.

 If the fault relates to an actual manufacture defect, it comes under our Limited Warranty (limited to parts supplied).